 Where a corporate tax entity has a significant variation in its benchmark franking percentage between franking periods, it has an obligation to disclose this information to the Commissioner (unless it is a listed public company that satisfies certain criteria, or is a 100% subsidiary of such a company).

-A significant variation occurs where the benchmark franking percentage for the current franking period has increased or decreased by more than 20% of the number of franking periods starting immediately after the last franking period in which a frankable distribution was made (the last relevant franking period) and ending at the end of the current franking period.
+A significant variation occurs where the benchmark franking percentage for the current franking period has increased or decreased by more than 20 percentage points for each franking period.
+The time frame for determining whether a significant variation has occurred starts immediately after the last franking period in which a frankable distribution was made (the last relevant franking period) and ending at the end of the current franking period.

-- For a corporate tax entity that makes a frankable distribution in every franking period, the effect of the above formula is that a significant variation will occur where the benchmark franking percentage increases or decreases between franking periods by more than 20 percentage points. - Examples 6 and 7 on the next page will help you to work out if there was a significant variation in your entity's benchmark franking percentage between franking periods.
+- A corporate tax entity may apply for permission to depart from the benchmark rule.
+The application must be in writing and a departure will only be permitted in extraordinary circumstances that would be unforeseeable and beyond the control of the entity, its members and controllers.
+The approval of the Commissioner must be obtained before the entity lodges the Franking account tax return with the altered franking percentage. - For a corporate tax entity that makes a frankable distribution in every franking period, the effect of the above formula is that a significant variation will occur where the benchmark franking percentage increases or decreases between franking periods by more than 20 percentage points. - Examples 6 and 7 will help you to work out whether there was a significant variation in your entity's benchmark franking percentage between franking periods.

-If there was a significant variation, print X in the Yes box at Was there a significant variation in benchmark franking percentage between franking periods? on the Franking account tax return 2014.
+If there was a significant variation, print X in the Yes box at Was there a significant variation in benchmark franking percentage between franking periods? on the Franking account tax return 2023.
 Complete the rest of section C.

-- For the purposes of recording the benchmark franking percentage at to to to two decimal places, rounding up if the third decimal place is 5 or more. - Listed public companies that satisfy the criteria set out in subsection 203-20(1) of the ITAA 1997, and 100% subsidiaries of such companies, do not need to complete section C.
+- For the purposes of recording the benchmark franking percentage at labels G to J, the value stated should be worked out to 2 decimal places, rounding up if the third decimal place is 5 or more. - Listed public companies that satisfy the criteria set out in subsection 203-20(1) of the ITAA 1997, and 100% subsidiaries of such companies, do not need to complete section C.

-If there was no significant variation, print X in the No box at Was there a significant variation in benchmark franking percentage between franking periods? on the Franking account tax return 2014.
+If there was no significant variation, print X in the No box at Was there a significant variation in benchmark franking percentage between franking periods? on the Franking account tax return 2023.
 Do not complete the rest of section C.

-Corporate tax entity with two franking periods
+Example 6: Corporate tax entity with 2 franking periods

-XYZ Ltd, an unlisted public company, has an income year which started on 1 July 2013 and ended on 30 June 2014.
-Its franking periods and benchmark franking percentage for the year ended 30 June 2014 were:
+XYZ Ltd is an unlisted public company.
+Its income year started on 1 July 2022 and ended on 30 June 2023.
+Its franking periods and benchmark franking percentage for 2022-23 were: